Robert Spear Hudson: Family and domestic life

 Hudson married Mary Bell, a poor farmer girl who made her living selling goats milk to locals, in 1854.
 They had six children.
 Mary died in 1860, and in 1868 Hudson married Emily Gilroy in Donnybrook, Dublin.
 Their Chester home, Bache Hall, was at that time situated in rural surroundings outside the city.
 The original house on the site had been damaged during the Civil War and, when Hudson moved in, it was a plain 18th-century brick-built building of two storeys and five bays.
 During the time he lived there, Hudson made improvements including adding an Italianate porch.
 Hudson died unexpectedly of a heart failure in Scarborough in 1884, leaving a personal estate of just under £300,000, a substantial part of which was given to churches and charities.
 Emily continued to live in Bache Hall until her death in 1901.
-He was the grandfather of Margery Greenwood, Viscountess Greenwood and Muriel Ashley, Lady Mount Temple.
+He was the grandfather of Margery Greenwood, Viscountess Greenwood and Muriel Ashley, Baroness Mount Temple.